jp2321/dl4cv_dev/chapters/chapter2.md

 </exercise>

 <exercise id="13" title="Edge detection limits">
-Given the two different edge detected results in the previous exercise.
+Given the two different edge detection results in the previous exercise.
 What holds true?

 <choice>
 <opt text="When the minimum value is smaller the edges are stronger">